-The grid factor on electricity consumption, as average in the buildings lifetime, is based on a trajectory from the current grid factor to a close to zero emission factor in 2050 and steady until the end of the lifetime.
-(The expected life of a building from 2010 is 60 years.)
-According to Norwegian Standard NS 3720:2018 "Method for greenhouse gas calculations for buildings" greenhouse gas is to be calculated on a life-cycle basis according to two scenarios:
+The grid factor on electricity consumption, as average in the buildings' lifetime, is based on a linear trajectory from the current grid factor to an assumed grid factor at the end of the buildings' lifetime.
+According to Norwegian Standard NS 3720 "Method for greenhouse gas calculations for buildings" greenhouse gas is to be calculated on a life-cycle basis according to two scenarios:

-Scenario CO 2 - factor (g/kWh)
+Scenario CO 2 - factor (g CO 2 /kWh)

-European (EU28+ Norway) consumption mix 136
+European (EU27+ UK+ Norway) consumption mix 136

 Norwegian consumption mix 18

-Table 4 Electricity production greenhouse gas factors ( $CO_2$ - equivalents) for two scenarios (source: NS 3020:2018, Table A.1)
+Table 4 Electricity production greenhouse gas factors (CO2- equivalents) for two scenarios (source: NS 3020:2018, Table A.1)

-The following calculations apply the European mix in table 4.
-This is in line with Nordic Public Sector Issuers: Position Paper on Green Bonds Impact Reporting (January 2019) $^{10}$ .
-136 gCO2/kWh constitute the GHG emission intensity baseline for energy use in buildings with a life span of 50-60 years and assuming that the CO2-factor of the European production mix is close to zero in 2050.
+Calculations in this report is based on the European (EU27+ UK+ Norway) factor of 136 gCO2/kWh, which constitute the GHG emission intensity baseline for energy use in buildings with a life span of 50-60 years and assuming that the $CO_2$ -factor of the European production mix is close to zero in 2050.
+This value is comparable to the equivalent determined in Nordic Public Sector Issuers: Position Paper on Green Bonds Impact Reporting (January 2020)[10].

 To calculate the impact on climate gas emissions the trajectory is applied to all electricity consumption in all residential buildings.
-Electricity is the dominant energy carrier to Norwegian residential buildings but the energy mix includes also bio energy and district heating, resulting in a total specific factor of 123 g $CO_2$ eq/kWh.
+Electricity is the dominant energy carrier to Norwegian residential buildings, but the energy mix also includes bio energy and district heating, resulting in a total specific factor of 124 g $CO_2eq/kWh$ .
 A proportional relationship is expected between energy consumption and emissions.

-A reduction of energy demand from the average 254 kWh/m of the total residential building stock to 126 kWh/m (TEK07/TEK10) or 103 kWh/m (TEK17) dependent on building code can then be multiplied to the emission factor and area of eligible assets to calculate impact.
+A reduction of energy demand from the average 253 kWh/m2 of the total residential building stock to 122 kWh/m2 (TEK07/TEK10) or 102 kWh/m2 (TEK17) dependent on building code can then be multiplied to the emission factor and area of eligible assets to calculate impact.